 Tutu’s last-ditch visa appeal for Dalai Lama rejected

-Desmond Tutu's last-ditch appeal to South Africa to grant a visa to the Dalai Lama on the eve of his 80th birthday was rejected Thursday, marring the start of the celebrations.
+Desmond Tutu's last-ditch appeal for South Africa to grant a visa to the Dalai Lama on the eve of his 80th birthday was rejected Thursday, amid mounting international outrage.

 The exiled Tibetan spiritual leader on Tuesday cancelled a planned trip to South Africa because of delays with his visa, provoking a furious response from Tutu who blasted President Jacob Zuma’s government as worse than apartheid and accused him of kowtowing to China.